philips/bricktoad.com/content/posts/owlbear.md

 ## Head Design Interation

-The first design is the simplest and lightest but obviously that 1x1 ball joint is pretty week.
+The first design is simple but obviously that 1x1 ball joint is pretty weak.
+So I tried to beef up the joint without changing the design too much.

 ![](/owlbear4.png)